 Veteran Support Officers

-- tell you about the support that we offer
+- tell you about the support we offer

-- offer advice to you and your family about moving into civilian life
+- offer advice about how DVA support can assist you transition into civilian life

-- teach you to use MyService and other online services
+- show you how to use MyService and other online services.

 - are medically or administratively separating

 - have been medically downgraded at any time

 - have been deployed at any time